If flakes are experimental, what's the experiment?

 - meanwhile, the technical limitations of flakes appear to get resolved independently as they get reimplemented

-- what flakes provides is a banner for joined effort; since they’re divisive, the post-flake movement is born
+- what flakes provides is a banner for joined effort: since they’re divisive, the post-flake movement is born

 - the dendritic patterns happens to align with the post-flake movement because it is catchy and researchy

-- a more radical move than merging flakes would be to remove them from the Nix CLI entirely — that levels the playing field for alternative implementations
+- a more radical move than merging flakes would be to remove them from the Nix CLI entirely

 Story Time! ¶